 Before social media managers put their plans into action, they write and present promotional strategies to colleagues and higher-ups.
 Since they mentor many lower-level content developers, people in this position need to understand grammar, syntax and style guidelines — which is where a well-rounded English degree comes into play.
 Writing for promotional channels is much different than writing fictional stories or technical manuals.

 Your audience expects to be impressed, so you’ll have to discover what makes them tick.
-Once you do, the results are highly rewarding — statistics continue to prove users’ love of technology.
-Snapchat users, for example, consume 10 billion videos per day.
+Once you do, the results are highly rewarding — statistics continue to prove the users’ love of technology.
+SnapChat users, for example, consume 10 billion videos per day.
 If social media didn’t seem lucrative in the past, it surely does now.

 Social media managers make an average of $55,199 per year, while higher salaries reach up to $90,000.